+Yet another story on geeks having a form of autism.
 This one sounds a bit farfetched, it's almost as if someone made up a syndrome for all the classic geek 'symptoms.'
 I know a lot of geeks with an amazing capacity for empathy, in fact I think geeks understand human suffering more than the average joe because much of their childhood is spent being tormented.

 Page: 1 2